 Specific secondary or associated conditions and complications

 Typically, patients have a history of normal gestation, delivery, and early childhood with the subsequent development of increased tone in the legs and gait disturbance.
 Onset of HSP is subtle, with development of leg stiffness.
 The insidious development of these symptoms can arise anywhere from early childhood to approximately 70 years of age.
 Lower extremity spasticity is often reported to be worse in cold weather, following exertion, and at the end of the day.
 The development of neurogenic bladder is a common late manifestation of the disease process, and typically presents as urinary urgency.
-Cognitive impairment may occur, especially with some forms of complication in HSP.
+Cognitive impairment may occur, especially with some forms of complex HSP.1,2,4

 A thorough family history is essential for patients with HSP.
 The presence of typical clinical features in other family members strongly supports the diagnosis, but the absence of family history does not exclude the diagnosis.
 Family history may be absent because of gene mutation, late age of symptom onset, mild symptoms that are attributed to other causes, or autosomal recessive or X-linked inheritance, in which carriers are often asymptomatic.